sw-sys/Lotto_gen/README.md

 # Creaing a number generation program using tkinter
-A learning opportunity to create an interface and a Lotto number generator

-Final task from 'Coding for Beginners' (Mike McGrath)
+A learning opportunity to create an interface and a Lotto number generator (Final task from 'Coding for Beginners' by Mike McGrath)

+Number_generator.py is original code
+Executable is in the 'dist' folder

 ### To do:
 - [x] Create objects - window and logo